peteryxu/aqd-cli-workshop/README.md

 ---

-## 6. Understanding and debugging
+## 6. Understanding Codebases

-In this lab we will explore how we can use Amazon Q CLI to help us when things go wrong, as well as help us understand applications or code we are working with.
+In this lab we will explore how we can use Amazon Q CLI to help us get up to speed quickly with codebases, and understand the applications or code we are working with.

 [Follow this link](workshop/06-understanding.md) dive into this lab.